 Cassie Chee (she/her) calls Korea, Okinawa, China, Hawai'i, and the Pacific Northwest home.
 Her Father grew up in Pearl City and her Mother was born in Seoul, Korea and raised in Los Angeles.
 Cassie was raised in Kirkland, Washington (Duwamish land) and went to the University of Washington where she began to feel a call to ministry.
-She recently graduated from Garrett–Evangelical Theological Seminary with a Master's of Divinity in hopes of doing ministry alongside those most vulnerable in our community.
-She currently works as a Community Organizer at Faith Action for Community Equity and is a Member in Discernment at Pearl City Community Church.
+She graduated from Garrett–Evangelical Theological Seminary with a Master's of Divinity in hopes of doing ministry alongside those most vulnerable in our community.
+She is a Member in Discernment at Pearl City Community Church and currently serves as the Designated Term Pastor at Wahiawa UCC.
 Cassie is passionate about co-creating and building power locally to imagine more loving and just worlds.

 All are Welcome at the Table Working Group